scot00671234/tradingjournal/DOKPLOY-SSL-FIX.md

 The database configuration has been updated to automatically detect the deployment platform and disable SSL for Docker environments like Dokploy.

 ### 1. Code Changes Made
-Updated `server/db.ts` to include smart SSL detection:
+Updated both `server/db.ts` and `start-production.sh` to include smart SSL detection:
 - Automatically disables SSL for Dokploy databases (contains `coin-feedly-database`)
 - Keeps SSL enabled for cloud providers (Neon, Supabase, Railway)
 - Adds `DISABLE_SSL=true` environment variable override option
+- Fixed the startup script that was causing SSL errors during database connection testing

 ### 2. Dokploy Environment Variables
 In your Dokploy app configuration, make sure you have: